How much will my case cost?

 3. What the court does

 Courts have different rules and different ways of doing things.
-If your court requires the attorneys to appear in person to tell the judge what the status of the case is, that will cost more than if the attorneys can send an email to the court coordinator.
+If your court requires the attorneys to appear in person to tell the judge what the status of the case is, the divorce cost will be more than if the attorneys can send an email to the court coordinator.
 If the court requires a pre-trial hearing to set a case for trial, instead of a call or visit to the court coordinator, the hearing will be more expensive.
 If the court believes that an Amicus attorney should be appointed to look after the interest of the children in a custody case, that will cost more than if the Amicus was not appointed.

 4. The decisions that you make